-Mark Anthony Conditt: What We Know About The Austin Bombing Suspect
+Mark Anthony Conditt: What We Know About The Austin Bomber

 More info: https://t.co/8bVRGToc7T @News4SA @cbsaustin pic.twitter.com/mpTxxrkYfd

-Conditt is the oldest of three children; he has two sisters.
-Their parents are Danene Conditt, 56, and Pat Conditt, 57,who also live in Pflugerville.
+Conditt was the oldest of three children; he has two sisters.
+Their parents were Danene Conditt, 56, and Pat Conditt, 57, who also live in Pflugerville.

-Conditt was homeschooled by his mother, Danene.
-A Facebook account in that name shows a celebratory note that was posted in February of 2013 stating, "I officially graduated Mark from High School on Friday.
+Conditt was home-schooled by his mother, Danene.
+A Facebook account in that name shows a celebratory note that was posted in February 2013 stating, "I officially graduated Mark from High School on Friday.
 1 down, 3 to go.
-He has 30 hrs of college credit too, but he's thinking of taking some time to figure out what he wants to do....maybe a mission trip.
+He has 30 hrs of college credit too, but he's thinking of taking some time to figure out what he wants to do.... maybe a mission trip.
 Thanks to everyone for your support over the years."

 Conditt attended Austin Community College; it's not certain whether he graduated.